-Caring for Sutton House
+Conservation at Sutton House

-You might also have seen little blue squares of fabric within a cardboard border in various places.
-These record the amount of light which falls on certain objects each year.
+You might also have seen little blue squares of fabric within a cardboard border in various places; these record the amount of light which falls on highly sensitive objects each year.
 Light causes colours in organic materials such as wood, textiles and paper to fade.